Frequently Asked Questions

 What happens if payments continue to be missed?

-If payments are stopped or fall behind by an amount equal to 4 fortnightly payments or more, you will cease to be a Plan Holder, your Named Person will cease to be Named Person and a payout will not be made when they pass away.
+If payments are stopped or fall behind by an amount equal to 4 fortnightly payments or more, you will cease to be a Plan Holder, your Named Person will cease to be Named Person and a payment will not be made when they pass away.

 If I lose my plan because of missed payments what can I do?